elsiehupp/wikiteam/README.md

-# WikiTeam
+# `wikiteam3`

-### We archive wikis, from Wikipedia to tiniest wikis
+***We archive wikis, from Wikipedia to the tiniest wikis***

+`wikiteam3` is an ongoing project to port the legacy [`wikiteam`](https://github.com/WikiTeam/wikiteam) toolset to Python 3 and PyPI to make it more accessible for today's archivers.

+Most of the focus has been on the core `dumpgenerator` tool, but Python 3 versions of the other `wikiteam` tools may be added over time.

+## `wikiteam3` Toolset
-**WikiTeam software is a set of tools for archiving wikis.** They work on MediaWiki wikis, but we want to expand to other wiki engines.
+`wikiteam3` is a set of tools for archiving wikis.
+The tools work on MediaWiki wikis, but the team hopes to expand to other wiki engines.
 As of 2020, WikiTeam has preserved more than [250,000 wikis](https://github.com/WikiTeam/wikiteam/wiki/Available-Backups), several wikifarms, regular Wikipedia dumps and [34 TB of Wikimedia Commons images](https://archive.org/details/wikimediacommons).

 There are [thousands](http://wikiindex.org) of [wikis](https://wikiapiary.com) in the Internet.
 Every day some of them are no longer publicly available and, due to lack of backups, lost forever.
 Millions of people download tons of media files (movies, music, books, etc) from the Internet, serving as a kind of distributed backup.
 Wikis, most of them under free licenses, disappear from time to time because nobody grabbed a copy of them.
 That is a shame that we would like to solve.

+## WikiTeam Team

 **WikiTeam** is the [Archive Team](http://www.archiveteam.org) ([GitHub](https://github.com/ArchiveTeam)) subcommittee on wikis.

 It was founded and originally developed by [Emilio J. Rodríguez-Posada](https://github.com/emijrp), a Wikipedia veteran editor and amateur archivist.
 Many people have helped by sending suggestions, [reporting bugs](https://github.com/WikiTeam/wikiteam/issues), writing [documentation](https://github.com/WikiTeam/wikiteam/wiki), providing help in the [mailing list](http://groups.google.com/group/wikiteam-discuss) and making [wiki backups](https://github.com/WikiTeam/wikiteam/wiki/Available-Backups).
 Thanks to all, especially to: [Federico Leva](https://github.com/nemobis), [Alex Buie](https://github.com/ab2525), [Scott Boyd](http://www.sdboyd56.com), [Hydriz](https://github.com/Hydriz), Platonides, Ian McEwen, [Mike Dupont](https://github.com/h4ck3rm1k3), [balr0g](https://github.com/balr0g) and [PiRSquared17](https://github.com/PiRSquared17).

 <table border=0 cellpadding=5px>
 <tr><td>